ark-protocol/ark-protocol.org/content/_index.md

 Ark is a layer-two protocol for making off-chain Bitcoin transactions.
-Initially published on the bitcoin-dev mailing list as *TBDXXX* by Burak, is has since been named Ark and the protocol design has advanced significantly.
+Initially published on the bitcoin-dev mailing list as *TBDXXX* by Burak, it has since been named Ark and the protocol design has advanced significantly.

 The goal and result of the Ark protocol is a payments system where people can